 This course emphasizes analysis of the American economic system as it relates to the individual and other economic systems.
-Specific units will cover microeconomic issues such as the law of supply and demand, factors of production, and the business cycle.
+Specific units will cover financial literacy and microeconomic issues such as the law of supply and demand, factors of production, and the business cycle.
 Macroeconomic issues will include money and banking, monetary and fiscal policy, international trade and comparative economic systems.
 We will be touching on the history of economic thought as well as current economic issues.
+This course fulfills the financial literacy graduation requirement

-691 Banking and Credit Credit: .50 TOLMAN ----- -------------------- ------------- --------
+691 Banking and Credit Credit: .50 TOLMAN ------------------------ ------------- --------